Who we are

 Assistant Psychologist: Zara Tandy

-I initially joined Affiniti+ as an intern and am now an Assistant Psychologist here.
-I have a Master’s degree in Developmental Psychology and Psychopathology from King’s College London.
-My master’s research focuses on the effects of early life experiences on later development, particularly how childhood trauma may influence psychotic-like experiences in young adults.
-I also hold a Psychology degree from the University of Bristol, and am proud to be the first one in my immediate family to go to university.
+I have a master’s degree in developmental psychology and psychopathology from King’s College London.
+My master’s research focused on the effects of early life experiences on later development, particularly how childhood trauma may result in psychotic-like experiences in young adults.
+I also hold a psychology degree from the University of Bristol, and am proud to be the first person in my immediate family to go to university.

 Psychology Intern: Ellie Webb

-I am currently an Intern at Affiniti+, where I am applying the theoretical foundation from my studies to a real-world clinical setting.
-Being part of this team offers a unique opportunity to experience how a responsive healthcare system operates when it prioritises individual needs over traditional constraints.
-I am passionate about bringing mental health conversations into the mainstream, to ensure that support is not only accessible but deeply resonant within the diverse communities we serve.
+Being part of this team offers a valuable opportunity to experience how a responsive healthcare system operates when it prioritises individual needs over traditional constraints.
+I am passionate about bringing mental-health conversations into the mainstream, to ensure that support is not only accessible but resonates deeply in the diverse communities we serve.

-Much like my colleagues, I believe in the power forging positive connections, a value that carries over into my life outside of work.
-I enjoy reading, baking, swimming and embrace new experiences with an open mind and the same enthusiasm I bring to work.
-I am proud to be part of a team that encourages both personal growth and clinical excellence, working hard to help others whilst continuing to evolve as a professional.
+Like my colleagues, I believe in the power of forging positive connections in all aspects of my life.
+I enjoy reading, baking and swimming, and embrace new experiences with an open mind and the same enthusiasm I bring to work.

 “I cannot recommend her enough”